bethaitman/bethsite/content/posts/gds.md

 I was working in a very different domain, but their ideas and processes resonated with me hugely.
 A lot of the core principles that I work by came from GDS - from their style guides, their service patterns, their blog posts.
 I come back to the stuff they've shared over and over again.
 It articulates so well the basic principles of technical writing, and somehow cuts through so much nonsense.
 They have a gift for slogans as well - I wish I knew how to write those.

 So I've collected a few favourite bits of their work to share here.
-They're talking about writing on behalf of government, but the ideas apply a lot of the time to the writing I do regardless.
+They're talking about writing on behalf of government, but I think the ideas apply really to any writing, if you care about it working well for your readers.

 ## On designing content